 - Circulatory: Heart failure, shock, severe anemia (ischemic injury), portosystemic shunts, septicemia, gastrointestinal disease in horses (displaced colon, acute colitis).

-- Metabolic: Endocrine disease (producing fatty liver, e.g. diabetes mellitus, Cushing’s disease, and idiopathic lipidosis), hyperthyroidism (presumed toxic effect of thyroid hormone on liver cells), acute pancreatitis. copper accumulation (inherited in some breeds).
+- Metabolic: Endocrine disease (producing fatty liver, e.g. diabetes mellitus, Cushing’s disease), negative energy balance (lipidosis in cats, miniature and Shetland ponies, cattle, camelids), hyperthyroidism (presumed toxic effect of thyroid hormone on liver cells), acute pancreatitis, metastatic cancer etc.